 It is rare to find a CPA who understands the issues faced by online businesses.
-Today, we are lucky to have Dave Heistein, CPA, provide guidance on tax issues you need to keep in mind when hiring providers from the freelance websites.
+Today, we are lucky to have Dave Heistein, CPA, provide guidance on tax issues when hiring freelancers you need to keep in mind.
 Dave represents a number of online businesses, which means he brings real-world knowledge to the tax issues you face.

 Richard A. Chapo, Esq.